RomanCLV/DUAV2023/README.md

 The servo must be plugged to the PIN 32 (GPIO 12).

 You can use execute the python script `./sources/automate/test_servo.py` to verify that the communication between the Raspberry and the Servo works.
+You have to specify the GPIO used.

+Example :

+`cd ./sources/automate/`

+`python3 test_servo.py -g 32` or `python3 test_servo.py --gpio 32`

+will define that PIN 12 is used.
+See https://www.raspberrypi-france.fr/comment-utiliser-les-port-gpio-raspberry-pi/ to know with number corresponding to a specify PIN.
+YOU MUST SELECT A PWM PIN!

+If several servo are used, no problem:

+`python3 test_servo.py -g 32 33`

+to use PINs 12 and 13.

 ---